cncf/tag-security/community/assessments/projects/kubescape/self-assessment.md

 This component is also entirely event-driven, and two actors trigger its actions:

 * Kubernetes API: *Synchronizer* responds to changes in the Kubernetes API objects - this triggers an action to send these objects to the connected Synchronizer server
-* Synchornizer server: Synchornizer server can trigger the *Synchronizer* component to store objects in Kubernetes API (this is limited by the *ClusterRole* the *Synchronizer* is assigned with)
+* Synchronizer server: Synchronizer server can trigger the *Synchronizer* component to store objects in Kubernetes API (this is limited by the *ClusterRole* the *Synchronizer* is assigned with)

 ### Goals